Today, H. H. Holmes lives on in infamy as "America's First Serial Killer," but the story we've all been told may not be completely true.

 Although his attorneys would eventually return, several things nevertheless doomed Holmes.
 More damning even than the actual evidence marshaled against him were the emotional appeals played out before the jury.

 A weakened, traumatized Carrie Pitezel’s testimony, for example, brought the entire courtroom to tears.
-Georgiana Yoke, found by the judge to not be Holmes’ legal wife, coldly testified against him, causing Holmes to break down sobbing in open court before half-heartedly cross-examining her himself.
+Georgiana Yoke, found by the judge to not be Holmes’ legal wife, coldly testified against him, causing H. H. Holmes to break down sobbing in open court before half-heartedly cross-examining her himself.

 In one small victory, Holmes’ lawyers successfully argued that the case at hand centered only on the question of whether or not he had killed Ben Pitezel in Philadelphia, and not what had happened to the Pitezel children or anyone in Chicago.